dmmagdal/WikipediaKiwixSearch/README.md

 ### Minimum Hardware Specifications

- - 64 GB RAM if running download script `download.py`.
+ - 8 GB RAM if running download script `download.py`.
-     - Data download script (specifically the decompression step) will OOM on 8GB RAM.
- - 16 GB RAM if running preprocessing script with minimal workers.
+ - 8 GB RAM if running preprocessing script `preprocess.py` with minimal workers.
-     - Preprocessing script takes around 4 hours (per document) with 4 workers/processors on bag-of-words, so single worker should take around 64 hours (4 hours x 4 workers x 4 documents) to complete for that stage.
-     - Memory overhead under 4 workers (bow or vector) is around 36 GB regardless.
-36 / 4 = 9, so 16 GB RAM is recommended at minimum.
+     - Note: Was able to run with 8 workers on 8GB RAM and still work just fine.
- - 24 GB RAM if running the precompute sparse vectors script with one worker.
+ - 24 GB RAM if running the precompute sparse vectors script `precompute_sparse_vectors.py` with one worker.
      - Admittedly, this may be a more RAM intensive than realized.